A study of memory effects in a chess database: Results

+Consistently with a lack of long-range time correlations, the Hurst exponent corresponding to the YSM is close to $0.5$.
+Moreover, this result (not shown) is independent of both $p$ and the assignation rule. \\ In Fig. \ref{fig4} (a) we show the Hurst exponent as function of the length of the time series, using the PAR for CM and the database.
+The time series generated with CM exhibits both, long-range correlations and size effects, behaving similarly to the database.
+The value of $H$ grows up to $0.69$ for the database, and up to a similar value ($0.65$) in the case of CM.
+The tendency is different in both cases, while in the database the Hurst exponent becomes large for short time scales, it grows steadily in CM.

-It is known that large fluctuations in the values of the time series, $X(t)$, might lead to spurious long-range memory effects, i.e., values of $H$ significantly different from 0.5~\cite{barunik2010hurst}.
-Since the popularity distribution is long tailed --in both models and in the empirical database--, the PAR assignation rule leads to large fluctuations in the values of $X(t)$.
-In order to test the influence of these fluctuations we repeated the calculations of $H$ using time shuffled series $X_{\mathrm{shuff}}(t)$ (Figure not shown).
-The Hurst exponents obtained after the shuffling are close to 0.5, and thus, the large fluctuations in $X(t)$ are not the reasons for which $H>0.5$.
-Conversely, we can check if the condition $H>0.5$ persist when there are no large fluctuations in the values, $X(t)$, of the time series.
-For that purpose, we used the others assignation rules, EAR, UAR and GAR, as the corresponding time series values have a well defined variance.
-In Fig. \ref{fig4} we show the Hurst exponent as a function of the size of the analyzed time series for three different assignation rules; EAR at the top, GAR in the middle and UAR at the bottom panel.
-The results shown in the figure, confirm that long-range correlations --i.e. a Hurst exponent $H>0.5$--, is also obtained for this other assignation rules.
-We remark that these assignation rules are not expected to introduce spurious correlations.
-In particular, the GAR and UAR are completely random.
-However, as the reader can see, different assignation rules lead to different values of the Hurst exponent; both, in the model and in the database.
-The higher values of the $H$ are observed in the database with the EAR rule, and at the same time, the larger discrepancy with the CM.
-This is expected, as the ELO's are artificially introduced into the CM, while for the chess database is an intrinsic part of the data.
-In fact, this is consistent with the observation that the best agreement between the CM model and the database is obtained for the UAR and GAR assignation rules.
-We leave open the problem of understanding the correlations existing between the ELO's and the sequence of games in the empirical chess database.
+As mentioned in Section \ref{cor:section}, large fluctuations in the values of the time series $X(t)$ might introduce spurious long-range memory effects, i.e. values of $H$ significantly different from 0.5.
+Since the popularity distribution is long-tailed ---in both the model and the empirical database--- the PAR rule leads to large fluctuations in the values of $X(t)$.
+In order to test the influence of these fluctuations we repeated the calculations of $H$ using time shuffled series $X_{\mathrm{shuff}}(t)$.
+The Hurst exponents obtained after the shuffling are very close to 0.5~\cite{Schaigorodsky14PA} (not shown), and thus, the large fluctuations in $X(t)$ are not the cause of the observed long-range correlations. \\ In a similar manner, we can check if the condition $H>0.5$ persists when the fluctuations in the values of the time series $X(t)$ are bounded.
+For that purpose, we used the others assignation rules, UAR and GAR, as they lead to time series with finite variance.
+In Fig. \ref{fig4} we also show the Hurst exponent as a function of the size of the analyzed time series for this two more assignation rules; GAR Fig.~\ref{fig4} (b) and UAR Fig.~\ref{fig4} (c).
+The obtained Hurst exponents are $H>0.5$ almost everywhere.
+Therefore, the emergence of long-range correlations is robust against the choice of the assignation rules.
+In particular, we obtained a nice agreement between the database and CM model when using the GAR.
+Also, it is worth mentioning that it has been found empirically that DFA tends to be more robust for Gaussian processes~\cite{Bryce12SR}.